nickneos/nickneos.github.io/_posts/2020-09-14-migrating-home-assistant.md

 mkdir -p ./mariadb/db/                     # if installing mariadb
 ```

-Now create a files called `docker-compose.yml` by executing the command `nano docker-compose.yml`
+Now create a file called `docker-compose.yml` by executing the command `nano docker-compose.yml`

 Add the below into the file.
 Remove any parts for containers you don't want to install, and take note of any comments requiring you to update values such as IP Addresses, passwords, etc.

 Note that since this is a yaml file, indentation is important.
 Also note how we are using the environment variables (`TZ`, `PUID` and `PGID`) we created earlier throughout this file.

 ```yaml
 version: '3.3'